 The price of our puppies reflects our knowledge, experience and reputation as breeders, as well as the quality of the puppies that we produce.
 We are absolutely confident in the quality of our puppies and the service that we provide – many of our clients return for their second and sometimes even third Lomond Hills puppy.

 We have a lot invested in our breeding programme – financially and emotionally, not to mention the time and effort we dedicate 365 days per year.
 We go to great lengths to make our breeding programme the very best it can be.
 We search the globe for the very best breeding dogs which can cost up to £15,000.
 We only add the very best dogs to our breeding programme.
-If a puppy we have purchased for breeding doesn’t grow up to meet our high standards, we don’t use them in our breeding programme.
+If a puppy we have purchased for breeding doesn’t grow up to meet our high standards, we don’t use them in our breeding programme – they live out their lives as family pets.
 Our puppies are raised in the very best facilities which are kept in immaculate condition by our hard-working team.
 We work around the clock to ensure that our puppies thrive.
 We use a fantastic vet who provides the very best veterinary care.
 Our puppies are raised on a high quality, grain-free food.
 We spend hours and hours socialising our puppies and preparing them for their adventure in the big wide world.
 We truly work tirelessly to produce the very best puppies we can and indeed, to match our clients with the best puppy for them!